 - Fungus: It's also very rare to get a fungal infection in your eye.
 It usually comes from being scratched in the eye by a branch or from contaminated contacts.
 Eye surgery also can cause this.

 - Other causes: A lack of vitamin A, some illnesses that involve a problem with your immune system, and diseases that cause very dry eyes can lead to keratitis.

 Your doctor will look for damage to your cornea.
-She also may swab under your eyelid to get a sample to test for infection.
+They also may swab under your eyelid to get a sample to test for infection.